quistian/bamcli/README.md

 </code></pre>

 can be created/deleted/changed and viewed via this intereface.

 At the present time bulk operations are managed by creating a file of bamcli commands and reading the file into the shell

-## Installation

-Usage:

-  $ pip install --editable .
-  $ bam view french.utoronto.ca [RR-type] [RR-value] [TTL]
-  $ bam view french.utoronto.ca TXT
-  $ bam view french.utoronto.ca TXT